top of page

 • Twitter

-How do agents, both artificial and biological, interact with one another, and how can we design these interactions for collectively better outcomes in society?
+How do agents—artificial and biological—interact, and how can we design these interactions for our collective benefit?

 Contact